Howard E. Ivester Early College

 Dual Enrollment grades come to the HS transcript in increments of 5 (85, 95) and YES, a 0.5 bump will be then be awarded to Dual Enrollment grades just like AP classes.
 However, 4.0 grades will not be given a bump as 4.0 is the highest allowed for HOPE.

-What are the major differences between Early College @ Jones and the traditional Dual Enrollment?
+What are the major differences between Howard E. Ivester Early College and the traditional Dual Enrollment?

-The major differences: EC students are supported with transportation, onsite Hall County support personnel, career speakers, and small class sizes.
-Brenau, LTC and UNG professors come to the Jones campus to teach.
+The major differences: Howard E. Ivester Early College students are supported with transportation, onsite Hall County support personnel, career speakers, and small class sizes.
+Brenau, LTC and UNG professors come to the Howard E. Ivester Early College campus to teach.
 Students attend Jones 5 days per week even during their non-scheduled class time.
 This time is typically used for studying, tutoring, field trips, service learning or guest speakers.
 As needed, Chromebooks / laptops will be provided for our students' daily and home use during semester(s) they attend Early College.
-All of our college professors teach at our Jones campus but they operate according to the Hall County school calendar.
+All of our college professors teach at our campus but they operate according to the Hall County school calendar.